 Manager’s reception, evening social, wine hour: No matter what you call it, a slew of hotels are stepping up their happy hour game.
 Often the free alcoholic beverages are accompanied by light bar snacks.

-Embassy Suites is renowned for its Evening Reception, alcoholic and nonalcoholic drinks, plus snacks.
-Kimpton’s Wine Hour is similar, and its Karma Rewards program—free to enroll—takes things a step further by offering a $10 credit for in-room snacks or at the bar at most locations.
+Embassy Suites is renowned for its Evening Reception, which includes alcoholic and nonalcoholic drinks, plus snacks.
+Kimpton‘s Wine Hour is similar, and members of its Elite IHG Rewards Club program—free to enroll—get “Raid the Bar” privileges: a $10 credit for in-room snacks or purchases at the bar at most locations.
 Work higher up the ranks to get more perks like a free “Chef’s Taste” in on-site restaurants and welcome amenities customized to your preferences.
 Other hotel reward programs offer free snacks at check-in (not to mention extras like free Wi-Fi).

 Mention Special Occasions